 Or another possible version (this time aimed at the parent instead of the teenager):

 Many parents are concerned about their kids being bullied.
-At Mr Miyagi’s Karate Dojo, we teach these children independence, self-discipline and determination so that they can stand up to bullies and enjoy going to school again.
+At Mr Miyagi’s Karate Dojo, we use karate to teach these children independence, self-discipline and determination so that they can stand up to bullies and enjoy going to school again.

-In this second example, you can see how the customer is really the parent.
+In this second example, you can see how Mr Miyagi’s customer is actually the parent.
 And their problem is the concern they have for their child who is being bullied.
 The successful ending is their child being excited about going to school again.

 I would say that this second one-liner also hits the philosophical belief we learn about through StoryBrand.
-In this example, the philosophical belief would be “all kids should enjoy and look forward to go to school”.
+In this example, the philosophical belief would be “no one deserves to be bullied.”, or “all kids should enjoy and look forward to go to school”.
 Or perhaps “no child should be afraid of going to school”.
-Perhaps even “all kids deserve to get an education in a space where they feel safe”.

 More example One-liners